 Pacific Coast Hobbies is running another one of their Mini 4WD races this Sunday, May 5th!

 Track opens at 11am, first race starts at 2pm.

 Tamiya Mini 4WD Racing is fun for the whole family - boys, girls, parents and grandparents alike!
 These Mini 4WD kits range from $12-$20 and take about an hour to build.
 Throw in a pair of AA batteries and you're ready to compete!

-We offer stock, out-of-the-box racing for kids and modified classes for the more experienced racers!
+They offer stock, out-of-the-box racing for kids and modified classes for the more experienced racers!

-Maybe we'll see you there!
+See you there!

 Pacific Coast Hobbies 1747 Pacific Coast Highway Lomita, CA 90717 1.866.882.1878

 The Shizuoka Hobby Show is Japan’s annual hobby show that takes place in Shizuoka City, Japan.
 For those that don’t know, Shizuoka City is home to most of Japan’s big hobby companies; Tamiya, Bandai, Ebbro, Hobby Jo, Hasagawa, Fine Molds and Aoshima are all headquartered in Shizuoka City.